joshuasmith7278/NET4005A1-Sockets/NET4005A1/README.txt

 Class SocketHandling extends Thread

 SocketHandling()
-- Create local instances of the server hostname, port #, and filename
+- Save local instances of the server hostname, port #, and filename